ryanblakeley/bot-disclosure-law/README.md

 ## Terminology

 - Bot: a program that acts like a human; a program that could be mistaken for a human or human behavior
-- Label: username ends in 'bot' and is displayed at all times
+- Label: a registered user name that ends in 'bot' and is displayed at all times
 - Activity: something a human does that a bot may also do, including:
   - Natural language text
   - Natural language voice